 Honduras’s industrial center and second-largest city, San Pedro Sula, has a reputation for being dangerous.
 Deemed the “murder capital of the world” for almost a decade until 2016, crime and economic distress have led to the mass migration of Honduran minors seeking safety from gangs and drug-related violence.

-But for those children who have no choice but to stay behind and face danger and violence, places such as our affiliated project the Maria Reyna Home offer a safe environment in which to grow up — and receive a quality education.
+But for those children who have no choice but to stay behind and face the harsh realities of their environment, places such as our affiliated project the Maria Reyna Home offer a safe place in which to grow up — and receive a quality education.

 A home for neglected girls

 Founded in 1942 as a girls’ orphanage, the Maria Reyna Home cares for orphaned, abandoned or neglected girls.
 Located in one of the most impoverished and most crime-ridden neighborhoods in San Pedro Sula, the Home offers a refuge from slum housing, hunger, disease, crime and pollution that are all-too-tragic realities in the city.